 The LDSS must prepare an Addendum to the Virginia Adoption Assistance Agreement on behalf of the child.
 When the local board, or its designee, approves the Addendum, the parents and the local Board, or designee, must sign and date it.
 The local board does not have authority to deny an addendum for an eligible child.
 When both parents signed the request for an addendum and agreed to the terms in the Addendum, then both parents must sign and date the Addendum.
 Payments and services must not be effective until all parties have signed and dated the Addendum.
 Changes in payment rates, such as an increase or decrease in enhanced maintenance rate, must not be implemented until the first day of the month following all signatures.
 The Addendum must state the effective date of the changes.
 This date must not be earlier than the date when all parties signed the Addendum.
-The Addendum is executed on behalf of the child on the effective date stated in the Addendum.
-However, for special services payments, the effective date is the date on which all parties sign the Addendum.
+The Addendum is executed on behalf of the child on the effective date is the date on which all parties sign the Addendum.